Shinzuu is an ex-pilot and hardcore gamer. Video games have been the most influential cause of their current skill set and abilities.

 For those who are unfamiliar with the term, a "killbox" is an area where you go to die.
 In Die Rise, there are various areas that are considered Killboxes that bring in the most zombies and zombie spawns.
 From round 20 and on, these are literally places you go to die, if you're not in-between rounds.

-- Tramplesteam Room: 6 spawns right in this room.
-Tower spawn and 3 2nd floor spawns from the roof of the other building come straight to this room.
+- Tramplesteam Room: There are six spawns right in this room.
+Tower spawn and three 2nd floor spawns from the roof of the other building come straight to this room.
 All 15 spawns on the two floors above also come straight into this room, ignoring other players 90% of the time.

 - Power Room: This area has almost no room to maneuver, and you have 14 spawn points that go here, 4 of which encompass the 3 walls of this room, and 7 right outside the door.